Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 Lucija regarded her sister.
 “This all feels a bit familiar, doesn’t it?
 Like our little getaway at Govna’s pleasure palace.”

 Svetlana smirked.
-“Those thugs thought they’d break us.
+“Those thugs thought they’d crush us.
 All they did was give us a proper workout.”

-Klara’s voice broke through Marzanna’s focus.
+Klara’s voice cut through her focus.
 “Still need training, or does your new powder cover that too?”

-“Powder’s just a tool,” Marzanna said, though a quiet defiance stirred in her.
-Let’s find out, she thought.
-She wasn’t just proving herself to Klara — she needed to silence her own doubts.
+“Powder’s just a tool,” Marzanna shot back, a quiet defiance rising within her.
+Let’s find out.
+She wasn’t just proving herself to Klara—she needed to quiet her own doubts.

-They followed the road, entering the churchyard forest that marked the end of their world and the inception of the Board’s absolute dominion.
-The grove of slender white trees felt watchful here, their pale trunks almost ghostly under the moonlight.
-Marzanna’s coat, its greens and grays a faded memory of the vibrant Alaskan fields she once roamed, seemed to glow faintly as she glanced at the trees, remembering tales of others who had tried this path and failed.
-They moved cautiously, and through sidelong glances, Marzanna sensed the silent tension in her companions’ steps.
+They followed the road into the churchyard forest, where their world ended and the Board’s dominion began.
+Slender white trees loomed watchful, their ghostly trunks pale under the moonlight.
+Marzanna’s coat, a faded echo of Alaskan greens and grays, seemed to glow faintly as she glanced at the trees, recalling the tales of others who had tried this path and failed.
+The tension in her companions’ cautious steps spoke louder than words.

-They ruled this space — three factions governed by the city’s twelve eldest matrons, forever at odds beneath a strained veneer of order: the Battalion, the University, and the Hive, all part of the United Babushka Syndicate.
+They ruled this space—three factions governed by the city’s nine eldest matrons, forever at odds beneath a strained veneer of order: the Battalion, the University, and the Hive, each a nested piece of the towering matryoshka that was the United Babushka Syndicate.
 Marzanna had tasted the wrath of the University in particular, when she was waylaid and exiled for her research, left to rot in a garbage heap.
 Even now, the memory burned, and the very stones of the cathedral seemed to vibrate with the oppressive authority of those who preyed within, masking their cruelty as devotion.

 “Black Wolves,” Klara hissed, her tone dripping with contempt.
 “They’re blocking our entrance.
 We’re goin’ through ‘em.”